sadi-1010011/chat-app/README.md

 #SAMPLE CHAT APP

-simple chat app i created it for educational purposes
+simple chat app i created it for educational purposes - using Node, Express and Socket.

 #View live site